gabrynapo/SmokingDrinkingDataset_Analysis/README.md

-If you want to know, what this analysis is about, read "relazione_statistica.pdf"
+If you want to know what this analysis is about, read "relazione_statistica.pdf"

 Create a new environment